 The Board of Examiners is a subcommittee of the FAA Inc. National Council.
 Under Council guidelines, the Board consists of up to eight members, depending on the need at any particular time.
 All Board members must hold a minimum of the Dip Astro (FAA), and an AAT (FAA) is also required to be held by Examiners.
-The Board is administered by the Director, whose role it is to liaise with examination candidates on behalf of the Board and administer all aspects of the exams.
-The Director’s position is a two year appointed position.
+The Board is administered by the Coordinator, whose role it is to liaise with examination candidates on behalf of the Board and administer all aspects of the exams.
+The Coordinator’s position is a two year appointed position.

 About the FAA Exam Board